-"Grimsweord the Warrior has returned from his quest into the Ancient Lands!"
+'Who is back?'
+Doserror asked.
+"Grimsweord the Warrior has returned from his quest in to the Ancient Lands!
+'Indeed?

-"Indeed?
 He was my greatest warrior.
 Send him in."
 Doserror did not see Grimsweord at first as the attendants led him into the room.
 But he saw the crowd around the throneroom door draw back in horror.
 The ragged and lame wanderer who stumbled to his knees before the throne little resembled the massive warrior who had strode from the hall to begin his quest two years before.
 But though his face was gaunt and scarred, and his eyes stared blindly at nothing, it was the face of Grimsweord.
 "Grimsweord, what has happened?"
 Doserror said.
-"I have been to the Kaiv, my lord.
-I have ventured into its heart," Grimsweord said.

-"It exists, then!
-The legends do not lie," Doserror said, standing up and signalling his servants for food.
-"Come, tell me your tale!"
+'I have been to the Kaiv, my lord.
+I have ventured into its 'It exists, then!
+The legends do not lie,' Doserror said, standing up and signalling his servants for food.
+'Come, tell me vour tale!".
+The Tale of the KAIV heart ' Grimsweord said.